UniversalDependencies/docs/_zh-dep/clf.md

 udver: '2'
 ---

-The `clf` relation is used in noun phrases where a numeral or determiner modifying the head noun is accompanied by a classifier.
+The `clf` relation is used in noun phrases where a cardinal numeral (1,3), an ordinal numeral (2), or a determiner (3,4) modifying the head noun is accompanied by a classifier.
 The classifier is attached to the numeral if a numeral is present, or else to the determiner.
+Note that ordinal numerals are tagged <a>`ADJ`</a> and labeled <a>`amod`</a> in relation to the noun; they are the only words tagged `ADJ` that can be accompanied by a classifier.

 ~~~ conllu
 # visual-style 1 2 clf	color:blue